 Academics

-Cayuga County Community College offers degree and certificate programs to its students.
-The degree programs offered at the college include Associate of Science and Arts degrees for students who want to transfer to a four year university or college to complete a baccalaureate degree.
-The Associate of Science and Arts degrees are offered in various areas of study such as Business Administration, Computer Science, Liberal Arts and Sciences, Geographic Information Systems, and Studio Art and Design.
+Degree and certificate programs are offered to students.
+The degree programs available include Associate of Science and Arts degrees for students who want to transfer to a four year university or college to complete a baccalaureate degree.
+These degrees are offered in various areas of study such as Business Administration, Computer Science, Liberal Arts and Sciences, Geographic Information Systems, and Studio Art and Design.

-Cayuga County Community College also offers numerous certificate programs focused on specific careers for immediate entry into the workforce.
+Numerous certificate programs are offered which focus on specific careers for immediate entry into the workforce.
 The areas of study for the certificate programs include Computer-Aided Design, Accounting, Computer Hardware/Software Design, Early Childhood, Criminal Justice, Electronics, and General Business.

-In addition to the degree and certificate programs, the Cayuga County Community College offers high school, online learning, and the Study on Sundays programs.
+In addition to the degree and certificate programs high school, online learning, and the Study on Sundays programs are available.

 Most Popular Fields of Study